 College professors and postsecondary teachers teach beyond the high school level in a wide variety of academic and vocational subjects.
 They may work for public and private colleges and universities, junior and community colleges, and career and vocational schools, on campus, online or a combination.

-The median salary for college professors was $78,470 in 2018.
-The field is growing at a much faster than average rate of 15 percent, but openings may be dependent on your discipline.
+The median salary for college professors was $79,540 in 2019.
+The field is growing at a much faster than average rate of 11%, but openings may be dependent on your discipline.
 College professors typically need a doctorate to teach, although some schools hire teachers with master’s degrees.

 Education requirements often depend on the subject you teach and the type of institution where you work.
-To teach courses like culinary arts, cosmetology or automotive technology at technical and trade schools, work experience may be a prerequisite.
+To teach courses like culinary arts, cosmetology or automotive technology at technical and trade schools, you may need to have work experience.
 Your hands-on experience and certification are more valuable than formal education in this environment.

 Earning your doctorate takes an average of six to eight years of intense study after you receive your bachelor's degree, with additional education costs ranging from $125,000 to $200,000 depending on whether you attend a public or private school.